Table Of Contents

 What are engineering metrics?

-Metrics show the status of various aspects of engineering.
+Engineering metrics show the status of various engineering aspects.
 They include progress or performance data.
 Today, you can measure plenty of software engineering metrics.
-They fall into three categories:
+The main engineering metric categories include:

-1. Product metrics – These metrics measure various attributes of a product, such as its size, features, design, quality, and reliability.
+• Product metrics: These metrics measure various attributes of a product, such as its size, features, design, quality, and reliability.

-2. Process metrics – These metrics analyze the procedures, tools, methods, and deployment cycles of software engineering.
+• Process metrics: These metrics analyze the procedures, tools, methods, and deployment cycles of software engineering.

-3. Project metrics – These metrics describe the characteristics of a software development project, such as cost per customer, time, people, and customers involved.
+• Project metrics: These metrics describe the characteristics of a software development project, such as cost per customer, time, people, and the number of customers involved.

 Most modern software development tools offer rich dashboards that display a variety of metrics.
 The different metrics do not contribute equally to improving software quality or engineering workflows.
 Metrics that correlate with specific organizational objectives are the ones to measure.
 This is where KPIs come in.